kubeshark/docs/src/pages/en/traffic_retention.md

 mascot: Hello
 ---

+TTL can be controlled.
+However, increasing TTLs will proportionally increase memory consumption.

+>Please consider using the [Traffic Recorder](/en/traffic_recorder) for medium to long-term retention.

 All API information (e.g., headers, path, payload) is stored in a dedicated JSON file for each request/response pair.
 JSON and PCAP files are stored locally with a TTL for each file type.

 ## PCAP - Network Traces